RjDuan/AdvCam-Hide-Adv-with-Natural-Styles/README.md

 ```sh
 sh run.sh
 ```
+And the directory :
+|--physical-attack-data
+  |--content
+    |--stop-sign
+  |--style
+    |--stop-sign
+  |--content-mask
+  |--style-mask

 **Note: we set iteration as 4000 for making sure a successful adversary, but adv with better visual performance can be found in earlier iterations.**

 #### Basic Usage